Intensive Course on Arabic Papyrology

 All items should be included in a single attachment, which may be a pdf.

-Successful applicants will be notified in mid May 2016 and students accepted for the course but coming from outside of Princeton will receive partial scholarships to help defray travel and accommodation costs.
+Successful applicants will be notified in mid-April 2017 and students accepted for the course but coming from outside of Princeton will receive partial scholarships to help defray travel and accommodation costs.
 The course itself is free.